ismaproco/auth-cyclejs/app/README.md

    |-----|--- LoginDriver.js
    |-----|--- Quotes.js
    |-----|--- main.js
+   |--- styles/
+   |-----|--- styles.css
    |--- .babel.rc
    |--- index.html
    |--- package.json
 ```

-Similar to out basic application the only difference is that we added the components files to the sources folder.
+Similar to out basic application the only difference is that we added the components files to the sources folder, and the stylesheet to give a better presentation to the app.

 ## The MVI architecture (Model-View-Intent)